 First, providers began to consolidate.
 A handful of hospitals closed; many more joined hospital systems.
-Bob Town and colleagues (2005) note that between 1990 and 2000, 100 or more hospital mergers occurred in eight of those 11 years.
+Town and colleagues (2005) note that between 1990 and 2000, 100 or more hospital mergers occurred in 8 of those 11 years.
 Physicians joined somewhat larger medical groups but also entered into joint marketing arrangements.
 These actions arguably had the effect of reducing competition in local provider markets and reducing the ability of managed care plans to negotiate lower prices.
 Indeed, the federal government has obtained court decisions breaking up some physician marketing arrangements and has continued to challenge hospital mergers.
-In 2004 the Federal Trade Commission and the Department of Justice jointly issued the report Improving Healthcare: A Dose of Competition.
-In the past year, the Commission has reached settlement with five groups of physicians for allegedly colluding to raise consumers' costs....
-The alleged conduct I have described is naked price fixing, plain and simple.
+In 2004, the Federal Trade Commission and the Department of Justice jointly issued the report Improving Healthcare: A Dose of Competition.